burdettadam/AoS/README.md

 - **AI Agents**: LLM-powered NPCs that can play as characters with appropriate knowledge limitations
 - **Fairness Scoring**: Built-in ICT (Information-Control-Time) metrics to help Storytellers balance games
 - **Cross-Platform**: Web-first PWA with plans for mobile and desktop apps
-- **Modular Scripts**: Support for different BotC editions and custom scripts
+- **Modular Scripts**: Support for different script editions and custom scripts

+## ✨ Inspiration

+**Ashes of Salem** is heavily inspired by **Blood on the Clock Tower**, the brilliant social deduction game created by Steven Medway and The Pandemonium Institute.
+We are immensely grateful for the innovative game design that has inspired this digital adaptation.
+This project is an unofficial implementation created for educational purposes and to explore digital adaptations of social deduction mechanics.

+**Key inspirations from Blood on the Clock Tower:**

+- Asymmetric information and hidden role mechanics
+- The Storyteller role and game facilitation concepts
+- Character abilities and interaction patterns
+- Day/night phase structure and voting mechanics
+- The emphasis on social deduction and community building

 ## 🏗️ Architecture